kaitan365/CorrectedGCV/README.md

 ## Description:
 Description of folders:

-1. **Gaussian**: Implement the numerical experiments on non-Gaussian models as described in Section 4 of the paper.
+1. **Gaussian**: Implement the numerical experiments on Gaussian and non-Gaussian covariates as described in Section 4 of the paper.
 The files inside this folder are described as follows.
     * `run_ridge.py` : run ridge simulation, save results.